domasvz1/DO-Shop-ASP.NET-MVC/README.md

    - Add and write Unit tests for payment processes, for Client Controller;

 So far what has been done:
+- Unit tests were started
 - Empty webpage created
 - Changed the term meaning Shop -> Products
+- Added CSS on products page;
 - Products are now being displayed in the store (In the navigation bar find Products section)
 - Made a new Cart's UI
 - Improved Shops UI design (fixed the frontend of the main shop, items are being displayed way for applicable for the users eye)